ese3500/final-project-embedded-percussion/README.md

 <span style="color:lightgreen">SRS 06</span> &mdash; Using an on-screen menu, users shall be able to modify the tuning and volume of the current instrument channel.

 Our final design meets all software requirements.
 Our requirements changed slightly over time due to the timing needs of the serial interfaces and the sequencer.
 SRS02 was updated accordingly.
+Additionally, we made it possible to modify tempo at all times, rather than only when no instrument channel is selected (it is also not possible to not have one selected), slightly differing from SRS01.

 Testing the majority of the requirements were tested just by using the device, as whether or not they are met is easily perceived without measurement tools.